g-kimbell/aurora-robot-tools/README.md

 ## Acknowledgements

-This software was developed at the Materials for Energy Conversion Lab at the Swiss Federal Laboratories for Materials Science and Technology (Empa).
+This software was developed at the Materials for Energy Conversion Lab at the Swiss Federal Laboratories for Materials Science and Technology (Empa), and supported through the EU's Horizon programme under the IntelLiGent project (101069765) and the Swiss State Secretariat for Education, Research and Innovation (SERI) (22.00142). 🇪🇺🇨🇭